Story published in 2017.

-Here is a sad story about a cat owner that was deceived by her declawing AVMA and AAFP veterinarian at a cat clinic in Central Michigan in 1999.
+Here is a sad story about a cat owner that was deceived by her declawing AVMA veterinarian at a cat clinic in Central Michigan.

 Their receptionist says that this vet uses the laser and says, “it is a lot safer and the healing time is a whole lot faster.”
 They say that this vet does declaws weekly and sometimes more than one a week and that she is very skilled at them.

-When a first time cat owner asks them if they just take out the claws or nails?
+When the researcher ask the employee if they just take out the claws or nails?
 “We take out the nails, yes.”

 They say, “The larger the cat, the more sensitive their paws are that’s why we say if you are going to get them declawed, the earliest you can do it the better.
 When they are lighter, it doesn’t hurt their paws.”